Crowdfunding for Teachers: Raise Funds for Your Classroom

 Host a fundraising event

 There are countless fundraising event ideas that provide the opportunity to connect with parents and other community members on a deeper level.
-Whether it’s a bake sale, car wash, or back-to-school supply drive, a fundraising event helps you advocate for your cause in a more personal way.
+Whether it’s a bake sale, car wash, or back to school supply drive, a fundraising event helps you advocate for your cause in a more personal way.

 Post frequent updates

 Fundraiser updates keep your supporters informed and serve as a reminder that you still need help reaching your goal.
 You can use updates to share new information, express gratitude, or celebrate fundraiser milestones.
-Our blog post on how to write a fundraiser update gives guidance if you aren’t sure how to get started.
+Our blog post how to write a fundraising update gives guidance if you aren’t sure how to get started.